Unified Payments Interface: France

 NIPL signed MoU with French payment company Lyra Network, that will allow Indian tourists and students make payment using UPI in France.
 France wants to offer Indian tourists visiting the famous Eiffel Tower in Paris the option to pay using UPI.
 On 2 February 2024, NPCI and Lyra officially debuted UPI at Eiffel Tower.
 The ability to scan QR codes with UPI has been made available for payment.
 Although there is limited physical implementation, UPI is accepted as payment on the Eiffel Tower official website for ticket bookings.
 Other well-known portals, however, yet to implement it.
-As of 3 July 2024, Galeries Lafayette on Haussmann Boulevard has been taking payments through UPI.